videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub.md

 - This method is used for publishing message of specific topic.
 - This method can be accessed from the `pubSub` class, which is subclass of `Meeting` class.
-- This method will accept three parameters as input:
+- This method will accept following parameters as input:
   - `topic`: This will be the topic for which you are publishing a message.
   - `message`: This will be the actual message to be published.
 It has to be in `String` format.
-  - `options`: This is an object of `PubSubPublishOptions` which offered the option of keeping the message around for the duration of the session.
+  - `options`: This is an object of `PubSubPublishOptions` which specifies the options for publish. `PubSubPublishOptions` has 2 properties.
+    - `persist` : `persist` offered the option of keeping the message around for the duration of the session.
 When `persist` is set to `true`, that message will be retained for upcoming participants and will be available in [VideoSDK Session Dashboard](https://app.videosdk.live/meetings/sessions) with `.CSV` format after completion of session.
+    - `sendOnly`: If you want to send a message to specific participants, you can pass their respective `participantId` in form of `String[]`.
+If you don't provide any IDs or pass a `null` value, the message will be sent to all participants by default.
+This is optional parameter.
+  - `payload`: If you need to include additional information along with a message, you can pass here as `JSONObject`.
+This is optional parameter.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';